xavimarin35/Particle-System/README.md

 ## About particle systems
 ### What are them?
 A particle system is a collection of many many minute particles that together represent a fuzzy object.
-Over a period of time, particles are generated into a system, move and change from within the system, and die from the system.”
+Over a period of time, particles are generated into a system, move and change from within the system, and die from the system.

 ### Do we really use them?
 Since the early 1980s, particle systems have been used in countless videogames, animations, digital art pieces, and installations to model various irregular types of natural phenomena, such as fire, smoke, waterfalls, fog, grass, bubbles, and so on.